-Shareholders are also concerned about the dynamic among directors and the quality of debate in the board-room.
+Shareholders are also concerned about the dynamic among directors and the quality of debate in the boardroom.
 Milchovich believes that a high-performing board must operate well as a team yet also get involved in what he calls "constructive conflict."
 "Directors inevitably develop relationships with each other over time and this is an important part of what makes a board work.
 However, when the social aspect of the board interferes with the responsibility of directors to delve into the issues, ask difficult questions and challenge groupthink, there is almost certainly trouble ahead."
+One of the ways "Active investors are always trying to find out whether the firm has the right strategy and if they have the right person in place to drive that strategy."

-One of the ways that shareholders gain reassurance about the quality of boardroom debate is by knowing that a board will be assessed by a respected external adviser whose job it is to explore how well the board deals with difficult issues and to make recommendations for improvement.
+that shareholders gain reassurance about the quality of boardroom debate is by knowing that a board will be assessed by a respected external adviser whose job it is to explore how well the board deals with difficult issues and to make recommendations for improvement.